brianjdowling101/Project-1/README.md

 • Screen Size:d

-All sections can be perfectly view on desktop computer and laptop.

-Trinity College Library (hero image):

-Works perfectly on all screen sizes.
+Trinity College Library (hero image): Works perfectly on all screen sizes.
 I edited the CSS (Cover-text): right command from a value of 150px to 10%.
 This allowed the textbox to be properly viewed on the screen with no text missing.
 Originally before the edit, the textbox was missing on a mobile screen.

-The Book of Kells
+The Book of Kells: can be viewed perfectly on all device screens.

-Timeline
+Timeline: can be viewed perfectly on all device screens.

-The Old College Library
+The Old College Library: can be viewed perfectly on all device screens.

-Redevelopment Project
+Redevelopment Project: can be view perfectly on all device screens.

+Footer: can be viewed perfectly on all device screens.

+All sections can be perfectly view on desktop computer and laptop.